-A goodly percentage of Mormons know this and are ready to point it out when Christians use these verses.
-Some will refer to Deuteronomy 4:2 and ask if it condemns everything written after it, which claims to be Scripture.
-If not, how can Revelation 22: 18-19 condemn subsequent scripture?
-This often makes Christians feel as if they have fallen into a pit of quicksand.
-They frequently find themselves back-pedaling and scrambling to answer.
-At best, it usually creates a big distraction with the conversation majoring on minors.
+Many Mormons know this and are ready to point it out when Christians use these verses.
+Some will refer to Deuteronomy 4:2 and ask if it condemns everything written after it, which claims to be scripture.
+If not, how can Revelation 22: 18-19 condemn subsequent Scripture?
+This often makes Christians feel like they have fallen into a pit of quicksand.
+They frequently find themselves backpedaling and scrambling to answer.
+At best, it usually creates a big distraction with a conversation, majoring in minors.

 Any conversation about the completeness of the Bible can easily turn into majoring on a minor point.
 Even when addressing this topic, the goal is to share the good news of complete forgiveness in Christ.
-This is the completeness we need to focus on.
-It has been our experience that when we focus on it, questions about the Bible’s completeness usually fade into the background.
+Focus on completeness in Christ.
+Our experience has been that questions about the Bible’s completeness usually fade into the background when we focus on this.
 After all, it is an impersonal head issue, while salvation is the ultimate personal heart issue.
 (Be warned.
 Some Mormons will want to try and steer the conversation to head issues to avoid the more troubling heart topics.
 You will need to strive to return and doggedly remain on heart topics quickly.)

 Even when addressing this topic, the goal is to share the good news of complete forgiveness in Christ.
-This is the completeness we need to focus on.
+Focus on completness in Christ.